 Golden Bay Sustainable Living Course

-Earn a Permaculture Design Certificate+ & Sustainable Living Certificate
+Earn both a Permaculture Design and Sustainable Living Certificate

 This course will give you the knowledge and skills you need

 to make your life and our world more sustainable.

 Early Bird Pricing through July 31st.
 Scroll For Details.

 Our 10 week ‘Sustainable Living Course’ offers a compelling menu of hands-on, experiential learning modules covering seven core areas plus your personal research project.
 Course participants will enjoy super healthy organic lunches, lots of fun, some of the best learning needed to survive and thrive in the 21st Century and the support you need personally in getting your best visitor experience in beautiful magical Golden Bay.

 Learn in paradise with some of the world's leading local experts through interactive tutorials, hands on practical work and field trips.

 You will visit some of the wealth of living examples of sustainable practices within Golden Bay like a 30 year old intentional community and a famous local music & restaurant venue that embodies sustainable practices.
 You will hear the stories of conscious, local businesses and experience first hand how they work, be a part of our Harvest Festival & Living Wood Fair (in Autumn only).